roadtocode4u/spaceship/docs/icp/90-html/90-html.md

   <summary>47.
 What is empty tag? </summary>
   <p>

 The HTML tag which does not have content called as empty tag.
+Empty tags are self-closing tags that don't require a separate closing tag.
+Examples of empty tags are the  &lt;input&gt;, &lt;img&gt; and  &lt;br&gt; tags.

   </p>